arrivendell/fcookie/README.md

 Example of execution:
 First, find the file "config_serv.json" in the folder "app/" and set the servers how you want them to be set.
-This file represent the servers that could be used during the exection ( possible_servers) and the one that will be used from the beginning (in_use_servers)
+This file represent the servers that could be used during the execution ( possible_servers) and the one that will be used from the beginning (in_use_servers)
 According to this file, you can now launch your servers and their monitoring interface in that way :

 > python webserver.py -s 5000 -m 5500 (and only if add server manually to the list -l localhost:6000)